News & Events

 For Faculty & Staff

-Jay Rigsbee Appointed Clinical Assistant Professor of Physical Therapy at Clarkson University
+Nyeck Appointed Assistant Professor of Political Science at Clarkson University

-Jay Rigsbee, PT, DPT, CSCS, has been appointed clinical assistant professor of physical therapy at Clarkson University.
+S.N.
+Nyeck has been appointed assistant professor of political science at Clarkson University.

 Clarkson University launches leaders into the global economy.
 One in five alumni already leads as a CEO, VP or equivalent senior executive of a company.
 Located just outside the Adirondack Park in Potsdam, N.Y., Clarkson is a nationally recognized research university for undergraduates with select graduate programs in signature areas of academic excellence directed toward the world's pressing issues.
 Through 50 rigorous programs of study in engineering, business, arts, sciences and health sciences, the entire learning-living community spans boundaries across disciplines, nations and cultures to build powers of observation, challenge the status quo, and connect discovery and engineering innovation with enterprise.

 [A photograph for media use is available at http://www.clarkson.edu/news/photos/snnyeck.jpg .]